TCCD-Battlecode/battlecode25-scaffold/DOCS/REFERENCE.md

 `def can_send_message(loc: MapLocation) -> bool`

+Returns true if the unit can send a message to a specific location, false otherwise.
+We can send a message to a location if it is within a specific distance and connected by paint, and only if one unit is a robot and the other is a tower.

+- **Parameters**:
+  - `loc`: the location to send the message to.
+- **Returns**: True if the unit can send a message to the given location, false otherwise.
+- **Bytecode Cost**: 50

 ### send_message

 `def send_message(loc: MapLocation, message_content: int) -> None`

+Sends a message (contained in an int, so 4 bytes) to a specific unit at a location on the map, if it is possible

+- **Parameters**:
+  - `loc`: the location to send the message to.
+  - `message_content`: an int representing the content of the message (up to 4 bytes).
+- **Returns**: None
+- **Bytecode Cost**: 50

 ### read_message

 `def read_message(round: int = -1) -> List[Message]`

+Reads all messages sent to this unit within the past 5 rounds if roundNum = -1, or only messages sent from the specified round otherwise

+- **Parameters**:
+  - `round`: the round number to read messages from, or -1 to read all messages from the past 5 rounds.
+- **Returns**: All messages of the specified round, or all messages from the past 5 rounds.
+- **Bytecode Cost**: 10

 ### can_broadcast_message

 `def can_broadcast_message() -> bool`

+Returns true if this tower can broadcast a message.
+You can broadcast a message if this robot is a tower and the tower has not yet sent the maximum number of messages this round (broadcasting a message to other towers counts as one message sent, even if multiple towers receive the message).

+- **Returns**: True if this tower can broadcast a message, false otherwise.

 ### broadcast_message

 `def broadcast_message(message_content: int) -> None`

+Broadcasts a message to all friendly towers within the broadcasting radius.
+This works the same as sendMessage, but it can only be performed by towers and sends the message to all friendly towers within range simultaneously.
+The towers need not be connected by paint to receive the message.

+- **Parameters**:
+  - `message_content`: an int representing the content of the message (up to 4 bytes).
+- **Returns**: None

 ---